Young Artist Competition

 Scheduling an Audition

-Auditions will take place in person in the Dr. Wayne L. Rodehorst Performing Arts Center on Lakeland's campus on Monday, May 13, 2024, between 5-9 p.m.
-Schedule your audition by completing the Young Artist Competition form here.
+Auditions will take place in person in the Dr. Wayne L. Rodehorst Performing Arts Center on Lakeland's campus on Monday, May 12, 2025, 5-9 p.m.
+Schedule your audition before Friday, April 11 by completing the Young Artist Competition form here.

 • Bring three copies of the score for the piece you will be playing for the judging panel.